carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Pre-conference

 We will send out an email to all the registered participants with all the information we think you must have before arriving to the conference (including this page).
 The email will have link to the pre-conference survey to allow you choose your sessions of preference and add any special need that you may have.
+It's crucial that you respond to the survey (link will be added soon) to secure a place in the sessions of your choice.

 ##### Pre-conference Checklist